Chore Charts – Good or Bad?

 But if the chore is something they can easily accomplish and have done so before on a regular basis and just ‘slacked’ on it a bit this time, then that’s an instance where you’d want to deduct points without allowing the kids to regain that reward until the following week if and when the chore is then satisfactorily performed.

-Needless to say ‘money talks’, and when it comes to kids – it’s speaks quite LOUDLY.
+However, the bottom line is: ‘money talks’, and when it comes to kids – it’s speaks quite LOUDLY and is a huge motivator to do the chores on their chart.

 Allowances are a good method of compensating kids for their efforts, if those efforts result in a job well-done.